xlowxlow/sc-claude-code-files/updated_reading_notes/Lesson_summaries_prompts.md

 # Prompts & Summaries of Lessons

-You can find in this note the links to the prompts used in the lessons, additional resources and a summary of Claude Code features.
+This note inlcudes the links to the prompts used in the lessons, additional resources and a summary of Claude Code features.

 **Note**: To mark this reading item as complete, make sure to scroll down to the end and click on "Mark as Complete".